 Employee safety is paramount, which is why it’s important to stay visible on the job.
 Visibility can mean the difference between life and death.

-This blog post was drafted in partnership with Ergodyne.
+This blog post was written in partnership with Ergodyne.
 Check out their original article, “Understanding hi-vis standards and the importance of replacing used high-visibility apparel.”